 What I've found, working with the Lake Placid Central School District, is that when teachers, staff and administrators send me press releases or columns, they re-purpose those news items -- republishing them for the school's newsletter or website.
 So it's not just a news release; it's free content for the school district's publications.

 It's great marketing.
 And, once the training is over, it doesn't cost the school district any money to get this kind of priceless publicity.
 Want your community flooded with "good news" from your school district?
 Empower your staff.
-Hire me to train them with "Press Release Essentials: Get Media Coverage on a Shoestring Budget."
+Hire me to train them with "Press Release Essentials: Best Practices For Your Community Newspaper."
 It's worth the investment.

 Learn more on the PR Workshop page.